Nurlan Yermekbayev: Shanghai Cooperation Organisation

-Private life
+Personal life

-Yermekbayev is a polyglot, being fluent in English, Russian, Chinese, and Portuguese, apart from his native Kazakh.
-His hobbies include playing golf, visiting other countries, and reading.
-In August 2018, he was elected as President of the All-Kazakhstan Association of Hand-to-Hand Fight.
-He is a PhD candidate of political sciences, as well as an author of dozens of books, including co-author of the book Kazakhstan and the countries of the world.
+Yermekbayev is fluent in English, Russian, Chinese, apart from his native Kazakh.
+His hobbies include sports, tourism and reading.
+In August 2018, he was elected as President of the All-Kazakhstan Association of Hand-to-Hand Fighting, later being re-elected "Honorary President" of the named Association.

+He is a PhD (Candidate of Political science), as well as an author of dozens of articles and books, including co-author of the book Kazakhstan and the countries of the world.

+He has been elected Honorary Professor of the Kazakh National Defence University.

+While Minister of Defence in 2019, he kicked off shooting of the military movie "Patriots Time", providing idea, consulting and support for it.